Man whose Trump 2020 flag was vandalized gets replacement, holds raising ceremony

 "He said, 'Mr. Klein, you shut down the whole campaign team for the whole day.
 We have been looking for you,'" Klein told WCAX.

-It took a while, but Klein has finally recieved his new flag, along with a handful of surprises he plans to pass down for generations to come.
+It took a while, but Klein has finally received his new flag, along with a handful of surprises he plans to pass down for generations to come.
 There were a number of flags, t-shirts, campaign buttons and even a hat signed by President Trump and Vice President Mike Pence.

 "I couldn't believe it.
 I couldn't believe it," Klein said.
 "So this is going to be like a family heirloom."